darrenks/atlas/README.md

 Laziness will not save the day from all circular programs, only so long as we do not ask for a value in a circle before it has been computed.
 If we had said `a = a+1` we would hit an infinite loop in Haskell when we ask for the value of `a`.
 What is `a`?
 It is `a+1`, and what is `a`?
 It is `a+1`, etc. Note that this would actually give a type error in Atlas but if you got around that it would raise an infinite loop error since it would also detect the circular dependency at runtime.
 Circular dependencies of values can always be detected at runtime but not all infinite loops can be since there are other ways to create them (that would break the halting problem).

-Before we go deeper, I'd like to mentioned that circular programming seems to refer to two different types of things that are related.
+Before we go deeper, I'd like to mention that circular programming seems to refer to two different types of things that are related.
 We will be exclusively talking about the kind you can do by zipping, but there is another type that involves using tuple return values seemingly before they are computed.
 It is worth knowing about, but not applicable in Atlas.
 [Here is a tutorial](http://www.cs.umd.edu/class/spring2019/cmsc388F/assignments/circular-programming.html) on that.

 ### Scanl